Vishram1123/gjs-osk/README.md

 3. Log out of GNOME and log back in
 4. Click on the keyboard button in the dash bar
 ## Usage
-- To drag the keyboard around, drag the outer edge of the keyboard around the screen, and then let go.
+- To drag the keyboard around, click on the move icon in the bottom right, then drag the keyboard around the screen.
+To get the full keyboard back, press the move icon again.
   - The keyboard will snap to the corners, edges, and center of the screen.
 - To change properties about the keyboard, open up the "Extensions" application, and click on "Settings" under this extension to get a list of changeable properties
   - Close the settings dialog to save any modified settings